Rayleigh-Taylor Instability in a Relativistic Fireball on a Moving Computational Grid: Summary

 \section{Summary}

 We have computed the development and saturation of Rayleigh-Taylor instability in relativistic fireballs using a moving computational mesh.
-The instability does not perturb the forward shock, but it completely disrupts the contact discontinuity between the ejecta and the surrounding medium, and it significantly modifies the dynamics of the reverse shock, which may cause reverse shock emission to peak at a later time.
-The relativistic shear flow generated by Rayleigh-Taylor fingers may also provide a site for cosmic ray acceleration.
+The instability does not perturb the forward shock, but it completely disrupts the contact discontinuity between the ejecta and the surrounding medium, and it significantly modifies the dynamics of the reverse shock, which causes reverse shock emission to peak at a later time.
+The relativistic shear flow generated by RT fingers may also provide a site for cosmic ray acceleration.

-The Rayleigh-Taylor instability is effective in stirring up turbulence; we find that turbulent kinetic energy reaches about 1\% of thermal energy wherever the turbulence is present, which should rapidly amplify magnetic fields up to 1\% of thermal by the operation of small-scale dynamo \citep{zrakey2} during the deceleration phase (between $t_\gamma$ and $t_M$).
-The turbulence is present in a region behind the forward shock, but Rayleigh-Taylor fingers attempt to reach out towards this shock, penetrating about 10\% of its energy.
-The reverse shock is impacted immediately, and it is pushed away from the forward shock, strengthening it and causing its emission to be observed at a later time.
+The Rayleigh-Taylor instability is effective in stirring up turbulence; we find that turbulent kinetic energy reaches about 3\% of thermal energy wherever the turbulence is present, which should rapidly amplify magnetic fields up to 1-2\% of thermal by the operation of small-scale turbulent dynamo (The latter percentage was not directly taken from our numerical calculation, but it was inferred from the results of various MHD turbulence studies).
+The turbulence is present in a region behind the forward shock, but RT fingers attempt to reach out towards this shock, penetrating of order $10\%$ of the way towards the shock front ($11\%$ for $\Gamma=10$, $8\%$ for $\Gamma=30$, and $6\%$ for $\Gamma=100$).
 This motivates 3D calculations, as these numbers might change when 3D turbulence effects are taken into account.
+Some of these results might also be modified by a coherent seed field in the form of a clumpy medium.
+In fact, it is possible that such a seed field might be enough to drive RT fingers to make contact with the forward shock.

 This emphasizes the importance of accounting for fluid instabilities when considering the dynamics and observational signatures of gamma ray bursts.
-Figure \ref{fig:1d2d} gives some hope that an effective 1D description of the dynamics may be possible; adding some kind of diffusive term in 1D to shocked fluid elements in the ejecta, for example, might reproduce physical profiles close to those in Figure \ref{fig:1d2d}.
+Figure \ref{fig:1d2d} gives some hope that an effective 1D description of the dynamics may be possible, akin to the convection model of \cite{g73}; adding some kind of diffusive term in 1D to shocked fluid elements in the ejecta might reproduce physical profiles close to those in Figure \ref{fig:1d2d}.